 Neither their silver nor their gold Will be able to deliver them On the day of the LORD'S wrath; And all the earth will be devoured In the fire of His jealousy, For He will make a complete end, Indeed a terrifying one, Of all the inhabitants of the earth.Zephaniah 1:18(NASB)

-God knew Israel would reject their Messiah from the beginning, which is why prophets foretold of both His first advent - when He came as the suffering Servant, and His second coming - when He will return as Israel's conquering King.
-God knows the end from the beginning, which is why He spoke through men like Daniel, Hosea, Micah and Zephaniah, detailing circumstances in Israel's immediate future, as well as events surrounding His forthcoming appearances as their Messiah-King.
+God knew Israel would reject their Messiah from the beginning, which is why prophets foretold of both His First Advent - when He came as the suffering Servant, and His Second Coming - when He will return as Israel's conquering King.
+God knows the end from the beginning, which is why He spoke through men like Daniel, Hosea, Micah, and Zephaniah, detailing circumstances in Israel's immediate future, as well as events surrounding His forthcoming appearance as their Messiah-King.

-The Word of the Lord through Zephaniah declared the horror of God's coming judgement on Judah, Jerusalem, the surrounding nations and the entire earth.
-His urgent message called Jewish and Gentile idolators; princes; oppressors and merchants to repent of their wicked way.
+The Word of the Lord through Zephaniah declared the horror of God's coming judgement on Judah, Jerusalem, the surrounding nations, and the entire earth.
+His urgent message called Jewish and Gentile idolators, princes, oppressors, and merchants to repent of their wicked ways.
 It was also a summons to the humble of heart to seek the Lord while He may be found, for God will never forget His covenanted mercy towards Israel.

-Heavenly Father, what a gracious God You are and full of mercy, for although Your people broke their covenant, rebelled against You and become an idolatrous nation, You purposed in Your heart to fulfil all the promises You made to their fathers in the wilderness.
-Thank You that You are not only a God of love and mercy but also a God of justice, judgement and a consuming fire, Who will one day rid this fallen world of all the evil that has been perpetrated against You and against Your people.
+Heavenly Father, what a gracious God You are and full of mercy, for although Your people broke their covenant, rebelled against You, and became an idolatrous nation, You purposed in Your heart to fulfil all the promises You made to their fathers in the wilderness.
+Thank You that You are not only a God of love and mercy but also a God of justice, judgement, and a consuming fire Who will one day rid this fallen world of all the evil that has been perpetrated against You and against Your people.
 Thank You that in wrath You have promised to remember mercy and that Your goodness and grace is new every morning.
-Great is Your faithfulness and we love You Lord, in Jesus name we pray, AMEN.
+Great is Your faithfulness and I love You Lord.
+In Jesus' name I pray, AMEN.